-While target group is always important, this event type offers both online and in-person participation, so the target group will be combined.
+While target group considerations are always important, this event type offers both online and in-person participation, so the target group will be combined.

 Goal of event: